hydrodog/LiquiZ2/README.md

 * Sequence - To save the order of question containers within the quiz

-**QuesCon** - Has only one column to keep track of question container ID’s and allow for auto incrementing
+**QuesCon** - A "QuesCon" is a container contains the problem like "What's your name. " and the box need to fill or choices could be chosen.
+Has only one column to keep track of question container ID’s and allow for auto increment.

 * QuesConID - Auto incremented primary key